exa04/cyma/README.md

 ## 🍔 Composing views

-A core feature of plext is composability.
+A core feature of Cyma is composability.

 For example, by combining views such as the `Grid`, `UnitRuler`, and `PeakGraph`, you can make this real-time peak analyzer that you can style